Directory

 Lille, France · Startup

-Warehouse robotics company whose Skypod system uses fleets of robots to automate order fulfillment.
+Warehouse robotics unicorn valued at $2B+ whose Skypod system uses fleets of robots to automate order fulfillment for global customers like Decathlon and Gap.

 StartupLate StageRoboticsLogistics